1970 Pacific typhoon season: Typhoon Clara

 Tropical Storm Clara developed on August 26 southeast of Japan from an upper tropospheric circulation that separated from the Mid-Pacific trough.
 It quickly strengthened, and became a typhoon on the 27th at 31.9º North, one of only 16 Western Pacific typhoons to reach that strength north of 30ºN.
 Clara peaked at 95 mph before coming close to Japan, when a shortwave trough forced it sharply eastward.
 The storm maintained its intensity until becoming extratropical on September 3.
 An interesting fact about Clara was a reconnaissance mission flown into Hurricane Dot in the central Pacific also flew into Clara on the same flight, an unusual accomplishment not normally seen.

 Tropical Depression Miding

 Tropical Depression Miding was a short-lived tropical cyclone that formed in the Western Pacific.
 It moved in a generally southwestern direction.
 Due to its brief existence and offshore track, Miding caused no significant damage to any land areas.
 It primarily affected open waters, producing rough seas and gusty winds near its path.

-Severe Tropical Storm Fran (Norming)
+Tropical Storm Fran (Norming)

 Tropical Storm Fran formed east of the Philippines on the 3rd, then traveled in a rather unusual fashion, traveling away from the coast before turning back towards it.
 It passed over the northern part of Taiwan Island on the 6th, before making landfall in China on the 7th.
 The remnants of Fran lingered over China for some days before it dissipated.